if83/bugTrckr/README.md

 4. in the file *AgileSoftware/src/main/resources/sql_maven_plugin.properties* change all properties to false;
 5. run maven goal `mvn clean package` for execute database-scripts and create war-package;
-6. run the project in the local server (for example *Tomcat*)
+6. run the project in the local server (for example *Tomcat*) In the Database will be user with admin rights, e-mail: admin@ss.com, and password: admin
 7. (optional) for inserting images
     7. run MySQL terminal
          **mysql -u root -p**